jross765/JKMyMoneyLibNTools/README.md

-# Project "JKMyMoney Lib 'n' Tools"
+# Project "Java KMyMoney Lib 'n' Tools"

+`JKMyMoneyLibNTools`
-`JKMyMoneyLib` is a free and open-source Java-library for reading and writing the XML file format of the KMyMoney open source personal finance software ([kmymoney.org](https://kmymoney.org)).
+is a free and open-source set of Java-libraries for reading and writing the XML file format of the
+KMyMoney open source personal finance software ([kmymoney.org](https://kmymoney.org)).

-It is not directly affiliated with / sponsored or coordinated by the developers of the KMyMoney project.
+This project is not directly affiliated with / sponsored or coordinated by the developers of the KMyMoney project.

 ## Modules and Further Details